 One of the big perks to the iOS 14 update is that you can now play videos in a small rectangular corner window even when you exit a video app.
 It's called picture-in-picture, and apps including FaceTime use it so you can video chat and browse another app, like your email or Safari, without the video pausing.

-Picture-and-picture does work with YouTube, but the iOS 14 problem arises if you aren't logged into your YouTube Red account (or down subscribe you Google's paid ad-free service).
+iOS 14 problem solved: Picture-and-picture does work with YouTube, but the iOS 14 problem arises if you aren't logged into your YouTube Premium account (or don't subscribe to Google's paid ad-free service).
 The same applies for 4K videos on your iPhone – the iOS 14 feature won't work on this specific app unless you're a paid subscriber.

 This one's more annoying than disruptive, but it's still not ideal: users are reporting that at times, they'll type several words into a message or field before the text starts appearing.
 This has been a persistent issue since the iOS 14 beta versions, as users on Reddit and the MacRumors forums attest.